-During the territorial era of the ’70s, Hulk traveled around with his kayfabe little brother, Dizzy Hogan.
+In the ’70s, Hulk Hogan traveled around with his “little brother” Dizzy Hogan.
 Dizzy was Ed Leslie’s first gimmick in wrestling out of many (Brother Bruti, The Butcher, The Man with No Name, Zodiac, Bootyman, the Disciple, and of course, Brutus the Barber Beefcake would follow).

-The two would reach varying levels of success during their time in wrestling.
-Still, nothing beats those stories of breaking in the business and sleeping in a van between shows with the peaceful backdrop of the beach combined with the pungent fumes produced by the heads of the Samoan Dynasty, Afa and Sika!
+The two would reach varying levels of success in wrestling, but nothing beats these stories of getting a start in the business, sleeping in a van off the beach between shows, and the pungent fumes of Afa and Sika!

 To travel from one territory to another, Hulk Hogan and Brutus Beefcake traveled in a van that was, according to Brutus, in his recently released autobiography Brutus the Barber Beefcake: Struttin’ & Cuttin’, "a big brown Winnebago with custom airbrushing.
 It had a pimpin’ ocean scene of a seashore, a boat, some seagulls overhead, and a giant anchor in its sky."